ect123/intro-to-arcgis-pro/content/layers.md

 ### WORKING WITH LAYERS

 ### Layer Visibility
-The **Table of Contents** also controls Layer Visibility.
-You can toggle the Layer Visibility using the checkbox next to each Layer in the Table of Contents.
+The **Contents Pane** also controls layer visibility.
+You can toggle the layer visibility using the checkbox next to each layer in the Contents Pane.
-- Use the Visibility Checkbox next to the **househldPopMotherTong_joinToThis** layer to turn on and off the visibility of the layer and any other layers in the map.
+- Use the visibility checkbox next to the **househldPopMotherTong_joinToThis** layer to turn on and off the visibility of the layer and any other layers in the map.

 ### Feature Layer Tab
 Almost everything you might want to do with a layer can be done under the **Feature Layer** tabs.
 There are often short-cuts to do these tasks also, but the **Feature Layer** tab can help you first find ways to work with layers.